Skip to main content

 This guide will show you how to reduce the update frequency of ticking tables.

-When a table updates, all of the children of the table, which depend upon the table as a data source, must be updated.
+When a table updates, all of the children of the table - which depend on the source table for data - must also be updated.
 For fast-changing data, this can mean a lot of computing to keep child tables up to date.
 Table snapshots allow the update frequency of a table to be reduced, which results in fewer updates of child tables.
 This can be useful when processing fast-changing data on limited hardware.

 The snapshotWhen operation produces an in-memory copy of a table (source), which refreshes every time another table (trigger) ticks.